How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 25

-In the Specify Volume Size window, do not configure the default value to use the entire size of the disk and just click Next.
+In the Specify Volume Size window, we will use the entire disk size.
+Leave the default value unchanged and click the Next button.

 Configuring the Partition Size